Job title Senior lecturer in sports therapy

 Employer University of Wales Trinity Saint David

 Kate Evans is a senior lecturer in sports therapy who used to work in professional and semi-professional rugby union.
 She used to work with a professional rugby team who compete in the Rabo Direct Pro 12 league, Amlin Cup and LV Cup.
-Here she explains about her previous role… and explains what a typical competitive weekend involves.
+Here she explains about her previous job as a sports therapist… and explains what a typical competitive weekend involves.

 What is the role of the sports therapist?

-Sports therapy is a career that focuses on the sports injury management of athletes.
+A career as a sports therapist focuses on the sports injury management of athletes.
 This may be a clinic-based role, or a role with a sports team.
 Sports therapists are highly trained in the diagnosis, treatment and sports-specific rehabilitation of all musculoskeletal injuries that occur in sport.
 The Graduate Sports Therapist has a large role to play in medical screening and injury prevention.
 A Graduate Sports Therapist also has a solid understanding of sports sciences including exercise physiology and sports biomechanics and we are trained in pitchside first aid/sports trauma management, taping and strapping and manual therapy which includes sports massage, joint mobilisations and also electrotherapy.

-How do you train to become a sports therapist?
+How do you train to be a sports therapist?

-A sports therapist is someone who has studied a BSc (Hons) or MSc sports therapy degree from an accredited university.
-In addition to my work in professional rugby union, I also work as a senior lecturer at the University of Gloucestershire, teaching on both the undergraduate and postgraduate sports therapy courses which are accredited by the Society of Sports Therapists (SST).
+To train to be a sports therapist you need to study a BSc (Hons) or MSc sports therapy degree from an accredited university.
+In addition to my work in professional rugby union, I also work as a senior lecturer at the University of Wales Trinity Saint David, teaching on both the undergraduate and postgraduate sports therapy courses which are accredited by the Society of Sports Therapists (SST).
 All students who complete the degree here are eligible for full membership to the SST and can call themselves a graduate sports therapist.
-It is a tough programme of study as you have to learn so much in just three years you will be seeing your own patients, diagnosing and treating their injuries so we have to make sure you know your stuff!
+It is a tough programme of study as a sports therapist you have to learn so much in just three years you will be seeing your own patients, diagnosing and treating their injuries so we have to make sure you know your stuff!

 We are heading in to our last game of a busy season.
 We are playing Edinburgh away in Murrayfield in a Rabo Direct Pro 12 league game.
 We usually fly to our away fixtures as we play teams in Ireland, Scotland and Italy in the League and also France in our European Cup Competition.
 To save time, all of our kit including our medical equipment travels ahead so it is ready for when we arrive.
 Before we head to the airport I'll see our injured players who are not travelling.
 They are seen the morning before we fly, for treatment and rehabilitation and so I'll arrive to the club about 9am.
 Once these players have been seen I'll have an hour or so to complete my treatment notes before the playing squad arrive for their Team Run.
 Before the Team Run, players will receive any treatment they need and get any taping or strapping done ready for the 3.30pm start.
 The team will practice any set piece plays or moves to make sure they are perfect and practice any strategies for tomorrow night's game.
 During the Team Run, the medical team including myself will be Pitchside in case of any injuries or accidents.
 After the Team Run we have a Team Meal before departing to the airport for the 9.15pm flight to Edinburgh.
 We arrive safe and sound in our Team Hotel at approximately 11pm and the players have food laid on for them once they arrive.
 We have a short treatment session (about an hour) for any players that have stiffened up after travelling but usually the team just eat and sleep!